 Participants involved:

-150 dancers × 2 tickets each = 300 tickets reserved for dancers’ families and loved ones
+140 dancers × 2 tickets each = 280 tickets reserved for dancers to purchase first for theiloved ones

 Seats remaining after dancer tickets: